ahmedfgad/GeneticAlgorithmPython/docs/md/utils.md

 All mutation methods accept this parameter:

 1. `offspring`: The offspring to mutate.

+## Mutation Methods

+The `Mutation` class in the `pygad.utils.mutation` module supports several methods for applying mutation.
+All of these methods accept the same parameter which is:

+* `offspring`: The offspring to mutate.

+All of such methods return an array of the mutated offspring.

+The next subsections list the supported methods for mutation.

+### `random_mutation()`

+Applies the random mutation which changes the values of some genes randomly.
+The number of genes is specified according to either the `mutation_num_genes` or the `mutation_percent_genes` attributes.

+For each gene, a random value is selected according to the range specified by the 2 attributes `random_mutation_min_val` and `random_mutation_max_val`.
+The random value is added to the selected gene.

+### `swap_mutation()`

+Applies the swap mutation which interchanges the values of 2 randomly selected genes.

+### `inversion_mutation()`

+Applies the inversion mutation which selects a subset of genes and inverts them.

+### `scramble_mutation()`

+Applies the scramble mutation which selects a subset of genes and shuffles their order randomly.

+### `adaptive_mutation()`

+Applies the adaptive mutation which selects the number/percentage of genes to mutate based on the solution's fitness.
+If the fitness is high (i.e. solution quality is high), then small number/percentage of genes is mutated compared to a solution with a low fitness.

+## Mutation Helper Methods

 The `pygad.utils.mutation` module has some helper methods to assist applying the mutation operation: